w3f-community/asylum-unity-sdk/README.md

 Asylum Unity SDK.
 Provides plugins, editor scripts, and a set of utilities to integrate with Asylum ecosystem

-NOTE: This plugin version created for the Unity builds at the WebGL platform and using react-unity(link) for connection between web page context and in-game content.
+> Note: This plugin version created for the Unity and WebGL builds.
+You can run this build natively in html page or inside React application with the help of [react-unity-webgl](https://www.npmjs.com/package/react-unity-webgl).
+To ease the integration with Asylum ecosystem you can run the build via [Game Developers Console](https://gitlab.com/asylum-space/asylum-ui/-/tree/main/packages/game-developers-console) ([see below](#run-the-build-inside-game-developer-console))

 ## Asylum plugin:
 - jslib file responsible for connection between Unity and Asylum React.app